Imaro: Synopsis

-Growing up among the Ilyassai, a fierce tribe of warrior-herdsmen who despise his origin, a young Imaro struggles for acceptance after the breaking of a taboo forces his mother to leave him behind.
+Growing up among the Ilyassai, a fierce tribe of warrior-herdsmen who despite his origin, a young Imaro struggles for acceptance after the breaking of a taboo forces his mother to leave him behind.

 The boy becomes a man unlike any other the Ilyassai has ever seen.
 His quest for acceptance and identity continues.
 Yet, Imaro learns he has powerful enemies, both human and inhuman.
 Prevailing over foes who desire nothing more than to see him dead, Imaro finds that in victory, there can be loss.

 Departing from the Ilyassai, Imaro roams afar, wandering across the vast continent of Nyumbani, pitting his prodigious strength or courage against men, beasts, and demons.
 Hunted by relentless foes, Imaro becomes the hunter.
 Eventually, he finds friendship and love among people who are like him, exiles or outlaws.

 Still, forces beyond Imaro's comprehension are aligned against him.
 As he rises to prominence, events preordained before Imaro's birth begin to unfold.

 Powers are stirring in Nyumbani, the Africa of a world that is beyond the one we know.
 Soon, Imaro learns that some of these powers are aligned against him.
 As he struggles to hold on to his hard won acceptance, this warrior seeks the answer to the question which has haunted him all his life: Who am I?